MAPS-Lab/OdomBeyondVision/toolkit/README.md

 ## Extract files from Rosbags

 `extract_rosbag` contains scripts to extract files from rosbags.
-ROS topics are extracted as image or csv files.
+ROS topics are extracted as image, mat or csv files.

 To extract the files, go to the folder and run:
 ```
 python extract_files.py
 ```

+Data storage paths can be configured in 'config.yaml'.
+Platform can be selected in `extract_files.py` file itself.

 ## Radar pre-processing